rewardops/javascript-filter-parser/README.md

 ### Filter With Subcategories Included

 These are definitions where including a parent category automatically includes all its subcategories to the filter.
-In the filter string they are represented by the boolean in the parenthesis immediately after the keyword `category`.
-For example in the category string `category(true)==['CAT_SYS_123']`, the `true` indicates that all the subcategories are included.
+In the filter string they are represented by the boolean in the parenthesis immediately after the keyword `CATEGORY`.
+For example in the category string `CATEGORY(true)==['CAT_SYS_123']`, the `true` indicates that all the subcategories are included.

 These can be further divided into two types: